elucian/bee/syntax/overview.md

 trial;
 ```

-**patch**
+**error**

-Patch regions are "exception handlers".
-Each can rewhen one single error with a specific code.
+Error regions are "exception handlers".
+Each can resolve one single error with a specific code.

 **other**